OpenMath/OpenMath.github.io/validation.md

 ## Notes on the Web based validator
 ### Accessibility
 All error messages are shown in red, inlined into an HTML presentation of the supplied XML file.
-The colouring is always specified via the CSS class `err` so other presentatins may be used, also the error message is never marked just by colour, the error message text is always added in parenthesis after the invalid expression such as `(Unexpected attribute ...)`
+The colouring is always specified via the CSS class `err` so other presentations may be used.
+Also the error message is never marked just by colour, the error message text is always added in parenthesis after the invalid expression such as `(Unexpected attribute ...)`

 ### Browser compatibility
 Most reasonably current browsers should support the validation tool, it has been tested in Firefox, Chrome, Internet Explorer and Edge.
+Note that the XML is not uploaded to the sever, all teh validation is implemented within the browser, so some details are browswer-specific, notably the error messages for files that are not well formed depend on the XML parser being used by the browser.

 ### Namespace support
 The validator should support files using prefixed or unprefixed namespaces, so